Czech carmaker Skoda postpones China business trips due to virus

-PRAGUE (Reuters) - Volkswagen’s (VOWG_p.DE) Czech carmaker Skoda Auto has postponed business travel to its largest market China for an indefinite period due to the spread of a new coronavirus but is not planning any staff evacuations, it said on Wednesday.
+PRAGUE, Jan 29 (Reuters) - Volkswagen’s Czech carmaker Skoda Auto has postponed business travel to its largest market China for an indefinite period due to the spread of a new coronavirus but is not planning any staff evacuations, it said on Wednesday.

 Fears over the flu-like virus are growing as the death toll rose to 132 and countries warned their citizens over travel to China.